bilibili/Index-1.9B/Index-1.9B-32K_Long_Context_Technical_Report.md

 ## Packing VS Non-Packing

-We thought that the packing method might affect gradient descent, especially when mixing instructions of different lengths.
+We thought that the Doc-packing method might affect gradient descent, especially when mixing instructions of different lengths.
 However, the experimental results showed minimal differences between the two training methods (less than 1%).

 ## 1‰ Long Instruction SFT